 Cala Pira is one of the nicest, smaller coves of southeastern Sardinia.
-Easy to reach from Cagliari, and close to summer holiday destinations such as Costa Rei and Villasimius, Cala Pira remains a favorite of locals and tourists alike, and can get incredibly crowded in the peak summer months.
+Easy to visit on a day trip from Cagliari, and close to summer holiday destinations such as Costa Rei and Villasimius, Cala Pira remains a favorite of locals and tourists alike.

 Cala Pira Beach

-Cala Pira is a beautiful 400 meters long sandy beach about 10 km from Costa Rei, and 15 km from the Protected Marine Area of Capo Carbonara, in Villasimius.
-The beach has incredibly fine, white sand and pristine waters, and as it is surmounted by cliffs on the southern side, and by a hill on its northern side, there are some gorgeous rock formation that make it an excellent spot for snorkeling.
-Children love it, as the calm waters make it an excellent spot for playing and practice their swimming skills.
+The beach has incredibly fine, white sand and pristine waters.
+Since it is surmounted by cliffs on the southern side, and by a hill on its northern side, there are some gorgeous rock formations that make it an excellent spot for snorkeling.

-Cala Pira
+How to get to Cala Pira

 From Costa Rei, take road SP18 southbound and continue along it until you spot a small sign on the other side of the road that directs you to Cala Pira.
 Drive slowly or you’ll miss it!